ShaoChiehLien/Car-Speed-Prediction/README.md

 Car-Speed-Detection is available on [PyPI](https://pypi.org/project/car-speed-detection/) and can be installed via [`pip`](https://pypi.org/project/pip/).
-See [car-speed-detection.readthedocs.io](https://car-speed-detection.readthedocs.io/en/latest/) to learn about system dependencies and installation alternatives and recommendations.
+See [car-speed-detection.readthedocs.io](https://car-speed-detection.readthedocs.io/en/latest/) to learn about the API and Q&A of our library.

 ```shell
 pip install car-speed-detection